49th Operations Group

 The 49th Operations Group (49 OG) is the operational flying component of the United States Air Force 49th Wing.
-It is stationed at Holloman Air Force Base, New Mexico, and is a part of Air Combat Command (ACC).
+It is stationed at Holloman Air Force Base, New Mexico, and is a part of Air Education Training Command (AETC).

 During World War II, the unit's predecessor unit, the 49th Fighter Group, operated primarily in the Southwest Pacific Theater as part of the Fifth Air Force.
 The group earned three Distinguished Unit Citations (DUC) for engaging the enemy in frequent and intense aerial combat in numerous campaigns between 1942 and 1945.
 During the Korean War, the unit initially covered the evacuation of civilian personnel from Kimpo and Suwon in 1950, later flying missions in support of UN ground forces, hitting gun positions, troop concentrations, and other objectives until the 1953 Armistice, remaining in South Korea for a time afterward.

-After the fall of the Soviet Union, 49th Operations group F-117A Stealth fighters were engaged in combat during Operation Allied Force in 1997, and in Operation Iraqi Freedom in 2003.
+After the fall of the Soviet Union, 49th Operations group F-117A Stealth fighters were engaged in combat during Operation Allied Force in 1999, and in Operation Iraqi Freedom in 2003.